PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/FinTax.md

 * UI components & core function design

-We will load our UI soon.
+  We will load our UI pictures soon.

 * This is the deployed UI design for FinTax.
 The platform’s comprehensive functionality spans various essential services, including seamless data import from both exchanges and blockchain networks.
 Users can easily select specific tax events, facilitating the automatic generation of detailed tax filing forms to streamline the compliance process.
 Additionally, FinTax provides a comprehensive dashboard that offers an overview of all transaction and account information, allowing users to monitor their crypto assets in real-time.
 This user-friendly interface is designed to enhance transparency and simplify the complex tasks of financial management and tax reporting.